 The Crossling family are here to debunk outdated myths of regional Australia and showcase country life at its best.
-Between them, Rebecca and Shane both work full-time, run a small business and share the load of work and family life, raising two adorable boys and nailing the juggle with an attitude of gratitude.
+Between them, Rebecca and Shane both work full-time, run a small business and share the load of work and family life, raising two adorable boys in northwest Victoria, and nailing the juggle with an attitude of gratitude.

 Can you tell us about your career journey and your current role?

 I studied a communications degree at RMIT University; I was looking to set myself up for a career in public relations.
 I commenced my career in a boutique PR firm doing national media campaigns for many not-for-profit organisations.
 I then moved into a PR and marketing role at a prestigious Melbourne private school.

 After two years in this role, which I loved, I was yearning for home and to be around my high school girlfriends, so I took the leap and moved back to Mildura, knowing that if I hated it, I could easily slide back to Melbourne.

 Of course, I loved being home, and after six months in a role, I was made redundant!
 I picked up another role quickly and then met the Executive Director of the Mildura campus of La Trobe University.
 Once he learnt I had a communications degree, he snapped me up as he was looking for a marketing person to profile university in local schools.

 Since then I have stayed at La Trobe in numerous roles.
 My role is now in industry engagement, and I work alongside the Head of Campus to secure opportunities in our local business community for our students and academics.
 These opportunities could involve internships for students, research opportunities for academics, sponsorships/partnerships or developing product solutions for the local community so we can alleviate workforce needs.
 It’s a great role, so diverse and challenging—plus it sees me network a lot in my local community, which I love.